May 31, 2010 at 4:30 am (Fountain Family, Gaskins Family, Law and Order)

 Image: Cadet James A. Grissett, The Cyclops of 1951, Published by the Cadets and Coeds of North Georgia College, Dahlonega, Georgia.

 Tags: Berrien County GA, Bettie Futch, Cora Cook, Cora Malissa Knight, D.A.
-Knight, Dr. Talley, Empire Church, Fannie Rowan, George Washington Knight, John M. Futch, L.J.
-Knight, Margaret Futch, Margarette Swindle, Milltown, Miza Watson, Nancy Sirmans, P.T.
-Knight, Perry Thomas Knight, Phoebe Mathis, Phoebe Rowan, Pollie Futch, primitive baptist, Rachel Allen, Rachel Futch, Ray City GA, Ray's Mill, Rooda Futch
+Knight, Dr. Talley, Empire Church, Fannie A. Knight, Fannie Rowan, George Washington Knight, James Henry Rowan, John M. Futch, Lucius John Knight, Margaret Futch, Margarette Swindle, Mary Louannie Knight, Mary Polly Futch, Milltown, Miza Ellen Knight, Miza Watson, Nancy Elizabeth Knight, Nancy Sirmans, Orville Knight, Perry Thomas Knight, Phoebe A. Knight, Phoebe America Knight, Phoebe Mathis, Phoebe Rowan, Polly Futch, Polly Webb, primitive baptist, Rachel Allen, Rachel Futch, Ray City GA, Ray's Mill, Rhoda Futch

 News item in the previous post referred to S.J.
 Knight’s attendance at the funeral of Mrs. George Washington Knight.
 Census data and family records show that George W. Knight was the uncle of Sullivan Jordan Knight, so Mrs. Geo.
 W. Knight was S. J. Knight’s aunt.
 Her maiden name was Rhoda Futch, she was a daughter of John Malcom Futch and Phoebe Mathis.
 The Valdosta Daily Times provided the following obituary: